-never inclined to visit her.
-That circumtrue, do you think I should believe him?' stance was stronge to me.
+the keenest anguish.
+Suppose some enemy while I continued with Ellen; but he was should tell me you were not virtuous and never inclined to visit her.
+That circumstance was strange to me.
 His ingenuity, O, no, I should hate and spurn him from however, framed many plausible excuses. me.
-I would not suffer the foul breath I heard no more from the strange gentle-
+I would not suffer the foul breath I heard no more from the strange gentleman, and hoped for the best.